bigolu/RanchBot/readme.md

 ## Ranch Bot

-This is an awesome bot that posts to facebook all the damn time.
-Because... ranch.
+This is a bot that posts daily to the r a n c h facebook page.

-shit on my chest.